Newtoto/COMP210_3_journal/README.md

 ## Investigating the balance between virtuality and reality in mobile mixed reality UI design: user perception of an augmented city
 (https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2641201)
+Ran a field study of 35 people, and a survey of over 100 testing where the best balance between reality and UI is.
+3D rendering appeared to offer more clarity and usability, but the camera live view gave more utility, understandabilty and significanly more pleasantness.
+3D model didn't have things like loads of traffic blocking visibility, you can tailor the experience more, considered better for weaker eye sight.
+Real camera better for finding places, and getting additional info.
+Users tended to hold their phone lower due to social awkwardness.
+3D model could be used in this position, but the camera not so much.
+Enjoyed just panning with gestures and not moving whole body.
+Both views have uses, so allow for switching, one wasn't considerably better than the other at everything.

 ## Homuncular Flexibility in Virtual Reality.
 (http://web.b.ebscohost.com.ezproxy.falmouth.ac.uk/ehost/detail/detail?vid=0&sid=53c4d7a0-70c2-4309-b184-4b79be2d16db%40sessionmgr104&bdata=JnNpdGU9ZWhvc3QtbGl2ZQ%3d%3d#AN=102884181&db=ufh)